 - 2. Strain the arbol chile mixture through a fine-mesh sieve into a bowl.
 Stir in the lime juice and mango purée.
 Taste and adjust the amount of lime accordingly.

-- 3. If you prefer to dust just the outside of the ice pops with the piquín chile powder, hold on a second with the spicy chile powder and proceed to step 4.
-If you prefer to infuse the pops with chile flavor, toss the mango pieces with the piquín chile powder.
+- 3. If you prefer less chile flavor, hold on with the spicy chile powder and proceed to step 4.
+If you prefer more chile flavor, toss the mango pieces with the piquín chile powder.

-- 4. Divide the mango chunks among ice pop molds or paper cups then add the mango purée.
+- 4. Divide the mango chunks among ice pop molds or paper cups.
+Pour mango purée over the chunks.
 Freeze until it’s just beginning to set, about 3 hours.
 Insert the sticks into the molds or cups.
-Let the ice pops freeze for at least 3 more hours, then unmold as directed or peel off the paper cups.
+Let the ice pops freeze for at least 3 hours and then unmold or peel off the paper cups.

-- 5. If it’s a spicy mango flavor desired, dust the outside of the pops with piquín chile powder by first allowing the pops to thaw slightly so the powder will stick.
-Dump the piquín chile powder on a plate or in a shallow bowl and dip the ice pops, 1 at a time, to coat.
+- 5. Dust the outside of the pops with piquín chile powder, first allowing the pops to thaw slightly so the powder will stick and then dumping the chile powder on a plate or in a shallow bowl and dip the ice pops, 1 at a time, to coat.
 Originally published July 17, 2011.